-In the fall of 2011, Hope transitioned from consisting of two colleges: Pacific Christian College (traditional, residential undergraduate) and the School of Graduate and Professional Studies (online/distance education bachelor’s and master’s degrees for working adults) to five colleges that include both graduate and undergraduate programs: Pacific Christian College of Ministry & Biblical Studies, College of Arts and Sciences, College of Psychology and Counseling, College of Education, and College of Business and Management.
+In the fall of 2011, Hope transitioned into five colleges that include both graduate and undergraduate programs: Pacific Christian College of Ministry & Biblical Studies, College of Arts and Sciences, College of Psychology and Counseling, College of Education, and College of Business and Management.

-In May 2016, HIU merged with Nebraska Christian College (NCC) of Papillion, Nebraska.
-The sister schools share an affiliation with the Christian Church’s Restoration Movement and have a combined heritage of more than 160 years.
-The campuses utilize an integrated campus management system, share online learning and classroom technologies, and have access to the same library resources and research databases.
+In May 2016, HIU merged with Nebraska Christian College (NCC) of Papillion, Nebraska, which was established in 1945.
+The sister schools both have an affiliation with the Christian Church’s Restoration Movement and utilize an integrated campus management system in which they share online learning and classroom technologies, with access to the same library resources and research databases.